Christian Yelich Player Props: Brewers vs. Padres

 Christian Yelich At The Plate

-- Yelich leads Milwaukee with a slugging percentage of .327, fueled by two extra-base hits.
+- Yelich is hitting .226 with a double, a home run and eight walks.

-- In 58.3% of his games this year (seven of 12), Yelich has picked up at least one hit, and in four of those games (33.3%) he recorded more than one.
+- In seven of 13 games this season (53.8%) Yelich has picked up a hit, and in four of those games he had more than one (30.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.